Principal-in-charge, Tax-Incentivized Transactions, Leasing, and Energy

 KPMG in the U.S.

-Richard Blumenreich is principal-in-charge of the Washington National Tax Credit and Energy Advisory Services Group.
+Richard Blumenreich is principal-in-charge of the Washington National Tax-Incentivized Transactions, Leasing, and Energy group.
 For his prior 20 years at KPMG, he was a principal in the Washington National Tax Passthoughs Group.
 He focuses primarily on tax issues relating to tax credits, partnerships, depreciation, amortization of intangibles, and leasing.

 Prior to joining KPMG, Rich was with the Internal Revenue Service’s Office of Chief Counsel (1985-1993) where he was an Assistant Branch Chief in the Office of the Assistant Chief Counsel (Passthroughs & Special Industries) and an Attorney-Advisor in the Legislation and Regulations Division.
 While at the IRS, he worked extensively on regulations and rulings regarding the taxation of partnerships, depreciation, and tax credits.